-The lines above from Colin Fletcher remind me of something that is a longing in me that never quite goes away.
-It resurfaces strongly at times when the current job is not going well, or I am reminded of past journeys or even something as simple as an argument with someone.
+The lines above from Colin Fletcher remind me of something that is a longing in me that never entirely goes away.
+It resurfaces strongly at times when the current job is not going well, or I get reminded of past journeys or even something as simple as an argument with someone.

 Frankly, I am tempted to chuck it all at times.
 Go back to the boom-bust cycle of saving money, go on a long hike, repeat.
 To again hoist my pack, walk a long path, and see places revealing themselves one step at a time.

 Or get a WFR certification and start a guiding company…

-But when I really examine it, I simply want to go on a long journey again.
+But when I examine it, I simply want to go on a long journey again.

 Perhaps not the 4-6 months of my recent past.
 But something in the six weeks or so range.